Liwen-Liberty/ImmregInformer/README.md

 * Anndata 0.8.0
 * R 4.2.2
 * Numpy 1.23.5
-* Other basic python and r toolkits
+* Other basic Python and r toolkits
 ```
 ### Installation of other dependencies
 * Install [R package glmnetcr](https://github.com/cran/glmnetcr) using ` devtools::install_github("cran/glmnetcr") ` in the R environment if you encounter any issue.